-- Remembering all the things for which I am grateful.
+- Remembering all the things I am grateful for.

-- Watching my two cats practice self-care – they are the true masters of the art.
-All-day long, they sleep, clean, and groom themselves.
-They play, seek the sun, stretch, and purr, and demand cuddles whenever they feel like it.
+- Watching my two cats practice self-care; they are the true masters of the art.
+All day long, they sleep, clean, and groom themselves.
+They play, seek the sun, stretch, purr, and demand cuddles whenever they feel like it.

 - Playing Pachelbel’s Canon in D major on the piano.

 - Singing along at the top of my voice to songs I used to love as a teenager (I won’t tell which ones 😉 ).

 - Cuddling my daughter.